piotrmurach/tty-command/README.md

 #### 3.2.5 Signal

-You can specify process termination signal other than the defaut `SIGTERM`:
+You can specify process termination signal other than the default `SIGTERM`:

 ```ruby
 cmd.run("whilte test1; sleep1; done", timeout: 5, signal: :KILL)